WP Simple Pay Blog

 It’s important to keep your donation process as simple as possible by reducing the number of choices your donors have to make, including how much they’ll donate.

-Pre-select some donation amounts for your donors to select.
-Set them in simple increments, like $5, $10, $20, etc. It’s best to offer three or four donation levels.
+With suggested donation amounts, you can take away any confusion by offering simple increments, like $5, $10, $20, etc. It’s best to offer three or four donation levels.
 Any more and you risk burdening them with analysis paralysis.

 Make Your Donate Button Obvious